How does VAT work?

 → The legal basis for VAT is the Value Added Tax Act (UStG).

-The small business exemption is a simplification for self-employed people with low revenues.
+The Kleinunternehmerregelung (small business exemption) is a simplification for self-employed people with low revenues.

-If your revenue in the previous year was below €25,001 and you don't expect more than €100,000 in revenue in the current year, you qualify as a small business under §19 UStG and the VAT obligation is waived.
-You then issue invoices without VAT, don't need to file monthly or quarterly advance VAT returns, and consequently don't need to file a VAT annual return either.
-Source
+If your revenue in the previous year was below €25,001 and you don't expect more than €100,000 in revenue in the current year, you qualify under the Kleinunternehmerregelung (§19 UStG) and the VAT obligation is waived.
+You then issue invoices without VAT, don't need to file monthly or quarterly advance VAT returns, and consequently don't need to file a VAT annual return either [1].

-However, as a small business, you also cannot deduct input tax — meaning the VAT you pay on products and services you purchase is not deductible.
+However, under the Kleinunternehmerregelung you also cannot deduct input tax — meaning the VAT you pay on products and services you purchase is not deductible.

-You can voluntarily waive the small business exemption and switch to standard taxation — but this decision is binding for 5 years.
+You can voluntarily waive the Kleinunternehmerregelung and switch to standard taxation — but this decision is binding for 5 years.

 Is it worth it?